 Coastal-Puget Sound Bull Trout will regain approximately 16 miles of upstream habitat.
 Restoring population connectivity at the dam is a priority action identified in the

 Bull Trout Recovery Plan.

 Puget Sound Steelhead will regain access to an estimated 45% of their historic habitat in the Middle Fork watershed.

-Species and instream flow protection in the project vicinity will increase as a result of a newly installed compliant fish screen, and formalizing operating procedures.
+Species and instream flow protection in the project vicinity will increase as a result of a newly installed compliant fish screen.

-Upstream habitat contains coldwater thermal refugia that produces long-term benefits to species under future climate change scenarios.
+Upstream habitat contains coldwater thermal refugia that produces long-term resiliency to species under future climate change scenarios.

 Removal of the existing dam will result in more natural channel conditions, providing benefit to recreational kayakers navigating this section of the Middle Fork.

 The construction project will provide the equivalent economic impact of creating 224 direct and indirect jobs.

 The project will restore the Middle Fork Nooksack River to free-flowing, free of man-made passage barriers.

 Based on Ecosystem Diagnosis and Treatment [EDT] analysis.